intel/neural-compressor/docs/introduction.md

 # Objectives

-iLiT supports below 3 build-in objectives.
+Intel® Low Precision Optimization Tool supports below 3 build-in objectives.
 All objectives are optimized and driven by accuracy metrics.

 ### 1. Performance